Homemade Broccoli Pesto

 Prepare & steam broccoli

 First, cut the broccoli head into small florets and wash them nicely.
 Rinse it properly.
-Transfer the florets to a microwaveable bowl and add 2 tablespoon water.
+Transfer the florets to a microwaveable bowl and add 2 tbsp water.
 Microwave them for 2 mins and keep them ready.

 Blend & serve

 Add steamed broccoli, garlic, lemon juice, salt, parsley, jalapeno, and water to the blender jar.
 Blend it till you get a smooth paste.
-Add 2 tablespoon of water in case the mixture does not move.
+Add 2 tbsp of water in case the mixture does not move.

 Vegan nut-free broccoli pesto is ready to enjoy.
 You will not miss anything while consuming this pesto sauce without nuts, basil, and cheese.